PavelGushchin/telegram_bot/README.md

-# Movie Adviser Bot for Telegram
+# Movie Adviser bot for Telegram

 ## Purpose of this bot
 If you don't know what movie to watch, you can ask the bot, and it will advise you an interesting movie (or TV series) to watch.

 ## How does bot work?
-The bot parses "Top 250 Movies" (or "Top 250 TV Series") from IMDB site, randomly chooses one movie from there and gives it to you as advice.
+The bot parses "Top 250 Movies" (or "Top 250 TV Series") from IMDB site, randomly chooses one movie from there and gives it to you as a recommendation.

 ## What commands does bot understand?
 ```text